JonathanFL/wsn_assignment_2/README.md

 computing time * 21 µA

-The signal used for the transformation can be found in [Named Link](https://github.com/JonathanFL/wsn_assignment_2/blob/master/dct_utilities.h "dct_utilities.h")
+The signal used for the transformation can be found in [dct_utilities.h](https://github.com/JonathanFL/wsn_assignment_2/blob/master/dct_utilities.h "dct_utilities.h")

 ## Build steps